- Home

 - When you have signed a promissory note for a loan, you are responsible for informing your loan servicer of changes in your name, address, Social Security Number and graduation date.

-- If you are borrowing from the Federal Direct Loan program for the first time at CCC, you must complete a loan counseling session and sign a Master Promissory Note at studentloans.gov.
+- If you are borrowing from the Federal Direct Loan program for the first time at CCC, you must complete Entrance Counseling and sign a Master Promissory Note.

 - If you are awarded Federal Work Study and begin a job, you are expected to perform the work in a satisfactory manner.